comit-network/comit.network/blog/2020-10-12-ambrosia-alpha-release.md

 We organised local meetups in Sydney and even a hackathon in Singapore.
 We had a number of developers excited about the technology and possibilities that COMIT bring in but very few committed to build an app.

-We now realized that before we can expect others build successful apps with our tools, we should demonstrate what can be done with COMIT ourselves.
+We now realized that before we can expect others to build successful apps with our tools, we should demonstrate what can be done with COMIT ourselves.

 <!--truncate-->